Cobordism categories and moduli spaces of odd dimensional manifolds: Cobordism Categories of Manifolds Equipped with Lagrangians

-yield a basis for the Lagrangian subspace $L \leq H_{n}(M)$. \end{enumerate} \end{theorem} Note that the assumptions on $M$ automatically force $H_n(M)$ to be torsion-free and thus make the lagrangian a free module as well, so that (b) indeed makes sense.
+Note that the assumptions on $M$ automatically force $H_n(M)$ to be torsion-free and thus make the Lagrangian a free module as well, so that (b) indeed makes sense.
 Condition (b) in particular implies that the manifold $\widetilde{M}$ obtained by performing surgery on the embedding $f$ is $n$-connected, i.e. a homotopy sphere.

+For a proof see e.g.\ \cite[Proposition 5.2]{R 80} or \cite[Proposition 4.13]{CML} with two comments: First, the cited references use Wall's intersection pairing defined on the group of regular homotopy classes of immersions $S_n(M)$ (see \cite[Theorem 5.2]{W 70} or \cite{W 62b} for a definition).
+To compare this to Browder's, recall that a tangential structure map $\ell:M \rightarrow B$ gives a map $\pi_{n+1}(\ell) \rightarrow S_n(M)$ (see \cite[Lemma 4.60]{CML} for a pleasant exposition).
+For $n$-connected $B$ we then obtain a surjection $\pi_{n+1}(\ell) \rightarrow H_n(M)$ from the exact sequence of $\ell$ and it follows that the two compositions,

+agree, since both precisely obstruct the desired representability.
+Secondly, the references work with stable bundles over Poincar\'e complexes, but the Poincar\'e condition does not enter into the special case above, and the construction of the required bundle data really only uses weak once-stability (see the discussion in \cite[Sections 4.1 \& 5.1]{GRW 14}).